-Age of add-ons: 4 value-creation strategies for PE portfolio managers
+Age of add-ons: 4 portfolio value creation strategies for PE money managers

 4 Min Read

-Many people believe that emerging from due diligence with a fresh deal is the most exciting moment in the day-to-day experience of the private equity.
+Many people believe that emerging from pe due diligence with a fresh deal is the most exciting moment in the day-to-day experience of private equity portfolio company management.
 While new acquisitions do get most of the media focus, they have stiff competition from the portfolio manager who discovers new add-on value creation strategies for a portfolio company.
 After all, it’s their responsibility to generate successful returns over the life of each new investment.

-As a portfolio manager looks for new growth opportunities, it serves them well to think outside the box to find new opportunities – an expanded use of a product, service or an add-on acquisition can be the key to steering a company through a stagnant period, like a recession.
+As a money manager looks for new revenue growing opportunities, it serves them well to think outside the box to find new opportunities for additional value – an expanded use of a product, service or an add-on acquisition can be the key to steering a company through a stagnant period, like a recession, or navigating an operational transformation requiring fresh capital or a technology implementation.

-Add-ons may not make the headlines, but they can add the fuel needed to propel a portfolio company to new heights.
+Add-ons may not make the headlines, but they can add the fuel needed to propel a PortCo to new heights.
 They are a key ingredient in delivering a strong exit.
-While the road to a solid add-on can have many twists and turns, there are four key strategies that deserve close examination.
+While the road to a solid add-on can have many twists and turns, there are four key portfolio value creation strategies that deserve close examination.

 Enter New End Markets

-When evaluating the acquisition of a new portfolio company, understanding its existing market potential is essential.
-Oftentimes, this knowledge is enough to point out a good or bad deal, leading to an investment.
-While the investment pulls the firm into a ripe market, it also opens the exploration of new end markets.
+When evaluating the acquisition of a new PortCo, understanding its existing market potential is essential.
+This initial review often provides sufficient insight to determine whether a deal is promising or not, guiding the investment decision.
+While the investment pulls the firm into a ripe market, it also can unlock the exploration of new end markets.

-In a recent engagement, we worked with a private equity firm with a portfolio company that’s widely known as the world’s largest manufacturer of independent precision creep feed grinding.
+In a recent engagement, we worked with a private equity firm whose PortCo is widely known as the world’s largest manufacturer of independent precision creep feed grinding.
 They serve the industrial gas turbine and aerospace industry sectors, and wanted to explore new end markets.
 While they were deeply rooted in their existing customer segments, they needed to find advisors from OEM manufacturing facilities to help them better understand what they look for in suppliers.
-The advisors that we provided helped them to better position their business and sales strategy as they ventured into a new end market.
+The advisors that we provided helped them to position their business and sales strategy by assessing the target market and identifying quick wins to accelerate market entry.
+This capability was essential for aligning internal operations with a holistic growth vision.

-Connecting with advisors outside of their immediate network allowed them to see new end market opportunities with fresh perspective.
+Connecting with advisors outside their immediate network and who focused on value creation allowed them to see new end-market opportunities with a fresh perspective and mitigate the risks of a new investment.

 Purchasing Power

-Purchasing power comes with the ability to purchase in ever expanding quantities – the more you buy, the cheaper the pricing gets.
-If a PE firm has a portfolio company that purchases widget/ingredient A on a regular basis, it might make sense to look for other verticals that also use widget/ingredient A.
+Purchasing power comes with the ability to purchase in ever-expanding quantities – the more you buy, the cheaper the pricing gets.
+If a PE firm has a PortCo that purchases widget/ingredient A on a regular basis, it might make sense to look for other verticals that also use widget/ingredient A.

-We recently worked with a private equity client that was exploring cost synergy expansions for their thermal paper portfolio company.
+We recently worked with a private equity client that was exploring cost synergy expansions for their thermal paper PortCo.
 By recognizing challenges in their industry’s ability to grow, based on a reduced demand for receipt paper, they were considering a market consolidation strategy.
 Apex Leaders helped them connect with a broad range of small-roll paper suppliers to gauge market acceptance of combining two major brands.
-That could allow for purchasing synergies delivering paper from mills at a greatly reduced cost.
+That could allow for purchasing synergies, delivering paper from mills at a greatly reduced cost.
+This also opened the door to implementing a capital-efficient procurement process supported by advisory insights into merger strategies.

 Connecting with advisors helped the firm find a less conventional path to expanded profits.